jphong125/stellaapic/Writerside/topics/Result.md

 # Result

 ## Overview
-Using this method the Stella system will send to Casino Operator the winning result of a bet. <br /> **The Casino Operator will change the balance of the player in accordance with this request and return the updated balance.** <br />
+Using this method the Kyren system will send to Casino Operator the winning result of a bet. <br /> **The Casino Operator will change the balance of the player in accordance with this request and return the updated balance.** <br />

-Result request may contain a prize that the player is awarded with during the game round. <br />  The Casino Operator will change the balance of the player in accordance with this request and return the updated balance. <br/> Players connection was lost in any cases so Stella will do retransmission 10 times, then do not receive any result response. <br />
+Result request may contain a prize that the player is awarded with during the game round. <br />  The Casino Operator will change the balance of the player in accordance with this request and return the updated balance. <br/> Players connection was lost in any cases so Kyren will do retransmission 10 times, then do not receive any result response. <br />

 Important : The call is idempotent, i.e. sending result again with the same reference number creates only one transaction.